tanmay-006/Sign-Language-Interpreter/README.md

 ## Contributing

-We welcome contributions to SignSync!
+We welcome contributions to SignifyMe !
 Please follow these steps:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)